traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### Flexbox Playground

-During the lesson we will use [Flexbox Playground](https://codepen.io/jkeohan/live/zdKJOY) to explore the flexbox settings and their effect.
+The best way to really convey the power of Flexbox is to toy around with a few settings using  [Flexbox Playground](https://codepen.io/jkeohan/live/zdKJOY).

-### Use Case for Flexbox
+### Use Cases for Flexbox

+A few good use cases for Flexbox are:

-One great use case for flexbox is a layout pattern that is often referred to as `cards`.
+- layout pattern that is often referred to as `cards`.
 Cards are often used to advertise services on a company web site or display products for an online shopping.
+- navigation items

 <hr>